variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 Syntax’s First Friday June artist will be Lauren Thurman from 6-8pm on Friday, June 3rd.
 Lauren enjoys pencil drawings, abstract paintings, photography and sculpture using recycled and found materials.
 For the last five years she has taught art in Texas and in Colorado to all grades, kindergarten up to 9th grade.
 View more artwork for sale on Etsy: https://www.etsy.com/shop/LaurenEThurmanArt and check out her art booth at the upcoming Greeley Arts Picnic, July 30-31st.”

 !!!
 INSERT IMAGES !!!

+### The Bean Plant Studio

+701 7th Street

+Atlas Gallery and John Galt Coffee will host a group show called “antecedent”.

 ### The Dragon’s Cache